top of page

 teaching

 Below is a list of courses I've taught or am teaching.
+I also teach the ethics thread for Baylor College of Medicine.
 Click on a course title to see a copy of the syllabus or course website (for current classes).

 Georgetown University